simeg/ngjs-color-picker/README.md

 For documentation, examples and usage see the [GitHub page for this repository](http://simeg.github.io/ngjs-color-picker).

 # TODO
-* Create a `package.json` to register this package to NPM
 * Click (or something) to get the hex-code for the color (rgb should also be available)
 * Add reverse option for gradient
 * Include color themes (Good palettes: http://jsfiddle.net/nicgirault/bqph3pkL/)